Lighting and decor

 Some people find it helpful to peg shoes together in pairs and hang colour-coordinated outfits together, and some people sew different shaped buttons inside clothing to indicate different colours.
-Other handy tips include using a liquid level indicator to tell you when your bath reaches the required level and applying toothpaste to your finger first if you have trouble getting it on the brush.
+Other handy tips include applying toothpaste to your finger first if you have trouble getting it on the brush.

 Download Daily Living Skills for more suggestions.